 Lead Paint Removal Cost Overview in Washington

-Here is a detailed look at typical lead paint removal pricing in the Washington, DC area:
+Here is a detailed look at typical lead paint removal pricing in the Washington, DC area across three quality tiers:

 | Cost Level | Price Range | Description |